Melthen-bor/GoldGen/README.md

-# GoldMC-API
+# GoldGen
-An api to allow use of Goldlang with MC
+Test for MC modding with gold